thorsten/phpMyFAQ/README.md

 ## What is phpMyFAQ?

 phpMyFAQ is a multilingual, completely database-driven FAQ-system.
-It supports various databases to store all data, PHP 8.1+ is needed in order to access this data. phpMyFAQ also offers a multi-language Content Management System with a WYSIWYG editor and a media manager, real time search support with Elasticsearch, flexible multi-user support with user and group based permissions on categories and records, a wiki-like revision feature, a news system, user-tracking, 40+ supported languages, enhanced automatic content negotiation, HTML5/CSS3 based responsive templates, PDF-support, a backup and restore system, a dynamic sitemap, related FAQs, tagging, enhanced SEO features, built-in spam protection
+It supports various databases to store all data; PHP 8.2+ is needed to access this data. phpMyFAQ also offers a multi-language Content Management System with a WYSIWYG editor and a media manager, real time search support with Elasticsearch, flexible multi-user support with user and group based permissions on categories and records, a wiki-like revision feature, a news system, user-tracking, 40+ supported languages, enhanced automatic content negotiation, HTML5/CSS3 based responsive templates, PDF-support, a backup and restore system, a dynamic sitemap, related FAQs, tagging, enhanced SEO features, built-in spam protection